uf-mil/mil/docs/glossary.rst

     Used to collect data to later play back for testing / debugging

   Drew Bagnell
-    An external USB harddrive used to store :term:`bag` files.
+    An external USB hard-drive used to store :term:`bag` files.
     Named after former member and legend Drew Bagnell, now CTO of Aurora Innovation

   root